-Sarah Beth Perry from With The Band About Harnessing The Power Of Fan Engagement
+Meet Sarah Beth Perry From With The Band: Harnessing The Great Power Of Fan Engagement

 In September 2019, the Jonas Brothers’ “Happiness Begins” Nashville tour stop made headlines for all the right reasons.
 Fans held up a sign saying “Thank you for coming back to us,” showing Jonas Brothers’ fans’ commitment to the act that dominated their teenage years.
 Sarah Beth Perry from With The Band was the mastermind behind this gesture, which went viral.